 An Enigmatic Film - The Accidental Invention of Two Engineers/Entrepreneurs Was A Time-Travel Box, Creating Multiple Issues, Paradoxes, Identities and Questions - and Complete Mistrust

-The non-linear film, interrupted by jump-cuts and various unidentified duplicate (and triplicate) reiterations of the two characters, made its interpretation almost impossible after a single viewing.
-Dialogue in the contrived film was off-putting - almost entirely composed of overlapping, terse techno-babble.
+The non-linear film, a complex, low-budget science-fiction tale by writer/director/producer Shane Carruth, was almost impossible to interpret after a single viewing.
+It was often interrupted by jump-cuts and various unidentified duplicate (and triplicate) reiterations of the main protagonists.
+Dialogue in the contrived film was very off-putting - almost entirely composed of overlapping, terse techno-babble.

 Their first thoughts were to abusively exploit their knowledge - by manipulating the stock market or possibly betting on March Madness games.
 But then they began to notice numerous problems and repercussions as a result of their new invention: